makma/fingerprintjs.com/content/blog/account-takeover-indicators-that-businesses-should-know-to-prevent-digital-identity-fraud.md

   title: Account Takeover Indicators That Businesses Should Know to Prevent
     Digital Identity Fraud
   image: /img/uploads/account-takeover-indicators.png
-  description: Learn more about these tell-tale signs that your customer accounts
+  description: Learn more about these tell-tale signs that your customers'
-    may have been hijacked by cyber criminals.
+    accounts have been hijacked by cyber criminals.
   url: https://fingerprintjs.com/blog/account-takeover-indicators
   imageAlt: Account Takeover Fraud
   imageTitle: Account Takeover Fraud